drwatson1/AspNet-Core-REST-Service/README.md

 - Ability to use environment variables in configuration options and support for '.env' files to easy switching between different environments (thanks to DotNetEnv)
 - ... and some boilerplate code

-Read [Wiki](https://github.com/drwatson1/AspNet-Core-REST-Service/wiki) for more information.
+Read the [Wiki](https://github.com/drwatson1/AspNet-Core-REST-Service/wiki) for more information.

-Let me know, what do think.
+Let me know, what do you think.
 Any suggestions and bug reports are very appreciated.